 Because bivalent stimuli are more challenging for participants, researchers often incorporate them into task-switching paradigms.
 This is because the additional difficulty is particularly taxing for working memory and attentional control systems.
-As a result, these stimuli are used to investigate situations in which working memory and attentional control systems are impaired.
+As a result, these stimuli are commonly used to investigate situations in which working memory and attentional control systems are impaired.
 For example, Tse, Balota, Yap, Duchek, and McCabe (2010) compared performance between young, healthy older adults, and older adults with very mild Alzheimer’s Disease (AD) using three measures of attentional control, including Stroop and CVOE tasks.
 Although Tse et al. were primarily interested in distributional measures of RTs as a measure of attentional control processes (in addition to standard analyses of mean RTs and errors), cognitively normal older adults and mild AD individuals, who show breakdowns in working memory and attentional control, showed greater local switch costs for errors relative to younger adults.
 For RTs, AD individuals showed decreased local costs compared to healthy older adults.

 More recently, Huff et al. (2015) compared CVOE task-switching between young adults, healthy older adults, and very mild AD older adults.
 Overall, very mild AD older adults committed more errors and had slower RTs relative than young adults and healthy older adults, with task performance particularly affected for switch trials compared to non-switch trials in which the task-set does not change.
 Importantly, Huff et al. (2015) compared changes in global and local costs of both errors and RTs as a function of age and AD status.
 First, global switch costs (non-switch trials versus pure trials) for errors increased as a function of both age and AD status.
 Additionally, this pattern extended to global costs of RTs, further suggesting that the requirement to keep two task-sets active placed additional burdens on working memory.
 For local costs (switch trials versus non-switch trials), however, no group differences in errors emerged, but local costs of RTs decreased across groups, suggesting that AD individuals were not as well tuned to the task-set relative to younger adults and healthy older adults.
-Thus, it is evident that working memory plays a critical role in task-switching performance, as individuals with impaired working memory systems have consistently been shown to have decreased task-switching performance.
+Thus, it is evident that working memory plays a critical role in task-switching performance, as individuals with impaired working memory systems have consistently been shown to have decreased task-switching performance relative to individuals with intact working memory systems.

 Predictive vs. Random Task Switching